 The big picture.
 Grantmaking is at the core of what El Pomar Foundation does.
-Since 1937, trustees of the Foundation have approved more than 11,000 grants totaling more than $418 million to benefit the state of Colorado.
+Since 1937, trustees of the Foundation have approved nearly 12,600 grants totaling more than $431 million to benefit the state of Colorado.
 Currently, El Pomar contributes more than $20 million annually through grants to nonprofit organizations and government equivalents across Colorado.

 The details.
 El Pomar is a general purpose foundation, which means the trustees approve grants across a broad spectrum of focus areas, including: arts and culture, civic and community initiatives, education, health, and human services.
 Typically, nonprofit organizations send in an application to the Foundation.
 The trustees evaluate it to determine their ability to support the proposal based on the mission and purposes established by Julie and Spencer Penrose.